 It's ok!
 It will still taste good if you accidentally over blend the filling.
 It might be slightly mushy in the center, but you can try stirring in an additional ½ cup of oats to give it more texture.

-No, don't use a blender because it will puree the filling and make the loaf mushy.
-If you don't have a food processor, your best option is to dice the vegetables very small, slightly mash the lentils with a fork or potato masher, and then stir it all together in a large bowl.
+- If you don't have a food processor (don't use a blender), your best option is to dice the vegetables very small, slightly mash the lentils with a fork or potato masher, and then stir it all together in a large bowl.
 The texture might be a little bit chunkier, but it will still taste great!

 Want More Vegan Meat Recipes?